TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 :meth:`~io.BufferedIOBase.read` or :meth:`~io.IOBase.readline` methods,
 since these will insist on reading a predefined number of bytes.
-For sockets, the :meth:`~socket.socket.recv` or :meth:`~socket.socket.recvfrom` methods will work fine; for other files, use raw reads or ``os.read(file.fileno(), maxbytecount)``.
+For sockets, the :meth:`~socket.socket.recv` or :meth:`~socket.socket.recvkutoka` methods will work fine; for other files, use raw reads or ``os.read(file.fileno(), maxbytecount)``.